hms-dbmi-cellenics/developer-docs/README.md

 - Read the [Contributors Guide](CONTRIBUTING.md).
 - Learn how to set up your local environment, explained in the [Development Setup wiki page](https://github.com/hms-dbmi-cellenics/developer-docs/wiki/Cellenics-Development---Setup)
-- Explore our [Trello board with user requests](https://trello.com/b/zPaytPFR/usability-studies).
-The ones with label "beginner-friendly" will be best candidates for picking up.
-- Drop a message to iva@biomage.net who will be happy to guide you through any problems with the setup or helping you choose your first task.
+- Drop a message to alex_pickering@hms.harvard.edu who will be happy to guide you through any problems with the setup or helping you choose your first task.